Discrete Variational Autoencoding via Policy Search: Vision Model Architecture and Parameter Summary

 \subsection{ImageNet-256 Vision Hyperparameters}

 \textbf{Network Hyperparameter Summary.} The configuration above lists the architecture-specific hyperparameters used for training ImageNet 256 (shared by all methods).
 Variable names, indicated by comments on the right-hand side, correspond to the variables in the Vision Transformer Diagram featured in \ref{app:vit}.
 The autoregressive sampling used by ELBO-based methods can be sped up through the use of KV caching, as past activations do not need to be recalculated on subsequent forward passes.
-The granularity of this caching procedure is controlled by the \texttt{grow\_target\_every} attribute, which determines the size of the encoder's cache window.
+Our implementation uses a decoder cache window size of 8 blocks.